dsrvalli/Booking-Train-Tickets/README.md

 # Booking-Train-Tickets
 Concept: REST API will support multiple formats using CONTENT TYPE &amp; ACCEPT HEADER

+# Why we are developing the use case?
    - [ ]  Here the  Usecase is Business to Business communication (B TO B) & (C 2 B):
    - [ ]  Usecase: How the REST API supports the multiple formats

+# What is the concept for implementing the multiple formats?
-- [ ]	To know the concept of where?how?when? to use content Type & Accept header
+   - [ ] We can implement by using  content Type & Accept header

-- [ ] To improve the business of IRCTC we have Applications like(MakeMyTrip, Yatra, Goibibo)
+# Architecture
    - [ ] The Architecture is one Resource that can have several clients, IRCTC is a web application and also is a distributed application
    - [ ] C 2 B (customer can directly communicate with the business) & as well as B 2 B communication so we can write Rest API
+# Example
+   - [ ] To improve the business of IRCTC we have Applications like(MakeMyTrip, Yatra, Goibibo)

+  ********  USECASE ********
    - [ ] To develop a REST API to book train ticket using below details

 Input : passenger data(name.email,phno,from ,to,jdate,trainNum) (xml&JSON)